Morocco

 5. Koutoubia Mosque

 The stunning minaret of Koutoubia mosque stands can be seen from Jemaa el-Fnaa square.
-The mosque itself is beautiful and worth a look around.
-At the time we visited, non-muslims were not permitted to enter the mosque itself - but we still managed to enjoy its beauty from the outside.
+The mosque itself is beautiful but we could only enjoy it from the outside as we weren't permitted to enter.

 6. Ouzoud Waterfalls